Albert C.J. Luo: Early life and education

 Luo was born in 1964 in China.

 Luo received a Bachelor of Science degree in mechanical engineering from the Sichuan University of Science and Engineering in China in 1984, a Master of Science degree in engineering mechanics from the Dalian University of Technology in China in 1990, and a Doctor of Philosophy degree in applied mechanics from the University of Manitoba in Canada in 1996.
 His doctoral supervisor was Ray Peng Siew Han (韩平畴).
 His doctoral dissertation was titled Analytical modeling of bifurcations, chaos and multifractals in nonlinear dynamics (1996).

 Career

 From 1996 to 1998, Luo was an NSERC (Natural Sciences and Engineering Research Council of Canada) postdoctoral fellow at the University of California, Berkeley.

 Since 1998, Luo has been a faculty member at Southern Illinois University Edwardsville, where he has held the positions of assistant professor, associate professor, full professor, and distinguished research professor.

-Luo received the 2014 Distinguished Research Professor Award at Southern Illinois University Edwardsville.
+Luo received the 2014 Distinguished Research Professor Award from Southern Illinois University Edwardsville.